top of page

 The product and recipe were developed in collaboration with dietician Anna Throm.

 The brand’s values are grounded on transparency, natural ingredients of high quality and sustainability.
 Hence, recycled and unbleached paper was chosen instead of a box with a colourful and shiny surface.
 Additionally, the window packaging allows the consumer to see what they are buying without the use of images on the packaging itself.
+The packaging's interior resembles a pea pod, serving the dual purpose of securely holding the cakes in place.